 Today musculoskeletal physiotherapy is a specialised area of physiotherapy.

-Musculoskeletal physiotherapy is the term used for special handling techniques to promote healing of joints and soft tissues.
-Let’s takes a brief look at some of the techniques in a little more detail.
+Musculoskeletal physiotherapy is the term used for special handling techniques to promote the healing of joints and soft tissues.
+Let’s take a brief look at some of the techniques in a little more detail.

 Myofascial release is a type of massage that stretches the fascia and releases bonds between the fascia in order to relieve pain.
 The fascia is the thick band of tissue beneath the skin that covers muscles, organs and bones.
 The connection between muscles and fascia is what is called the myofascia system.
 The fascia can become tightened or restricted by stress, injury, inflammation and poor posture.
 Massage therapy is often used successfully in treating sprains and strains by manipulating specific muscles, tendons, ligaments and connective tissue.